Top blog articles

 This arrangement is also the cheapest for renovations since all the water pipes are placed on the same wall.

 There are a few small bathroom layout ideas for decoration that can refine the illusion of space when your bathroom is really tight.
 You can use a darker tile on the back wall, lower the roof if it is very high (to avoid the “tube effect”) or make a walk-in shower that allows all the features to be on the same plane.

 There are two possibilities for this type of bathroom design: the entrance can be in the middle of the side wall or to the side.
 The criteria for the distribution are similar to those of the previous distribution.
 First, we must align the pieces for better circulation.
 The shower should be placed to one side (wall to wall) for convenience – and because it visually stretches the short side.
 What will vary, according to the door placement, will be the position of the toilet and sink.

 The basic rule is to place the sink in front of the door, whether it’s to one side or centered.
 In the first example image, the sink is centered, with the toilet on one side and shower on the other.
 In the second, the sink is in the corner.

-The reasons for this arrangement are the same as we saw in the previous case.
-The sink should be the first item your eye goes to when you open the door to showcase the reflection in the mirror.
-This not only makes the room seem more spacious (the mirror magnifies the feeling of space when you enter) and aesthetically pleasing but also allows us to open the door without bumping into the toilet because the sink has less depth than the other pieces.
+The reason is, the sink should be the first thing your eye goes to when you open the door to showcase the reflection in the mirror.
+This not only makes the room seem more spacious and aesthetically pleasing but also allows us to open the door without bumping into the toilet because the sink has less depth than the other pieces.